m2403110-png/T-Level-DPDD-/README.md

 - Expectation vs Reality
 - Daily use
 - Rate Logo & Navigation Bar
+### Task 3b
+## Assets & Content
+Explain why each key asset was selected
+Explain why alternative options were not chosen Describe how sources were checked for validity and reliability Discuss any legal considerations, including copyright and licences Include ethical considerations such as accessibility and inclusivity
+## Requirements Evaluation
+Evaluate how well the functional requirements were achieved Evaluate how well the non-functional requirements were achieved Assess performance against the KPIs
+Evaluate the user acceptance criteria using supporting evidence Use data from Task 3a to support evaluation points
+## Use of Evidence (Task 3a)
+Correctly reference survey results and scores
+Refer to themes identified from interviews
+Include at least one direct user quote
+Use evidence from observational notes
+Demonstrate triangulation using scores, themes, and quotes together
+## Improvements
+Identify realistic improvements for the product Support each improvement with evidence from Task 3a Explain why each improvement is important
+Describe how the improvements would benefit users Writing Quality
+Use a clear structure: introduction, evaluation, improvements, and conclusion Maintain professional and formal wording
+Write in full sentences and paragraphs
+Avoid responses that rely only on bullet points
 ## Task 3b
 - [ ] Asset and content
 - [ ] Requirement Evaluation